FAQs - All Volunteers

 In order to treat as many patients as possible, treatment is limited to one quadrant of the patient’s mouth where there is the most critical need.
 Once primary treatment is complete, patients may get back in line for additional treatment if we are still accepting patients for the day.

-I really want to volunteer, but I am unable to commit to both clinic days.
+I really want to volunteer at FLA-MOM, but I am unable to commit to both clinic days.
 May I volunteer for a half day?

 All volunteers will be given a FLA-MOM T-shirt, which they will be required to wear during the clinic.
-Dress is casual, but please wear long pants and comfortable closed-toe shoes.
+Dress is casual, but please wear long pants (scrubs, conservative yoga pants or jeans with no holes) and comfortable closed-toe shoes.

 Will there be designated parking for FLA-MOM volunteers?